SmBe19/uberspace-mailfilter/README.md

 # uberspace-mailfilter
 Mailfilter for Uberspace

+Generates a sieve script based on a custom config.

-Write a config file `mailfilter.cfg`, then call `./generate.py` to generate the `maildrop` configuration file.
+Write a config file `mailfilter.cfg`, then call `./generate.py` to generate and install the sieve script.

 The config file consists of several rule groups.
 Each rule group consists of one rule per line, followed by a destination.
 For rules of the same type, only one of them has to hold, for different types all have to hold.
 For the rules, regex are allowed.
 Comments with `#` are allowed at the line start.